-- Double-click [Enterprise Analyzer_Installation_Directory] \EnterpriseAnalyzer36.exe.
-(On Windows 7 and Windows 2008 right-click EnterpriseAnalyzer36.exe and choose Run as administrator). - 2.
+- 1. Double-click EnterpriseAnalyzer.exe.
+Note that there might be a version number in the name of the .exe file. - 2.
 Change the installation directory if not installing to the default location. - 3.
 Select which optional installs you want to include: - Microsoft SQL Server Express Edition - Apache Tomcat 7.0.62 - Micro Focus MFA - Micro Focus Enterprise Analyzer Administration Tool (needed for server, not really needed for client). - 4.
-Read the End User License Agreement and check I agree to the End User License Agreement. - Click Install.
+Read the End User License Agreement and check I agree to the End User License Agreement. - 5.
+Click Install.